anshgupta2000/MindMate/README.md

 ## Contribution:

 We welcome contributions from the community!
-If you're interested in improving MindMate, whether it's adding new features, enhancing the conversation model, or providing more resources, please check contact me at anshg4646@gmail.com.
+If you're interested in improving MindMate, whether it's adding new features, enhancing the conversation model, or providing more resources, please contact me at anshg4646@gmail.com.

 ## Disclaimer: